Javascript is not enabled.

 What it is: Mobile app for iOS and Android devices

 Think of Bookly like a fitness tracker for your reading habits.
-Tell the app which books you’re reading, then start up a “reading session” any time you crack one open: Bookly will track your pages and time reading, then estimate how long it’ll take you to finish at your current rate.
+Tell the app which books you’re reading, then start up a “reading session” any time you crack one open: Bookly will track your pages and time reading for the past seven and 30 days, then estimate how long it’ll take you to finish at your current rate.
 Users can sign up for the chance to win prizes during one of the app’s readathons, held throughout the year.
-Paying subscribers get more features, such as unlimited books and personalized reminders.
+Paying subscribers get more features, such as unlimited books, in-depth stats (such as reading speed) and personalized reminders.

 Bookmory